jkomoros/card-web/README.md

 Go to https://console.firebase.google.com.
 Create a new project.
 On the project overview, where it says "Get started by adding Firebase to your app", tap the web icon.
 Give it a nickname.
 Tap set up.
 In the code snippet that appears, copy the JSON blob that is assigned to the `firebaseConfig` variable.

 Paste that JSON blob in your `config.SECRET.json` file, where the sample "firebase" value is.
 You might have to change the formatting to make it valid JSON.
+(You can read more about all of the valid settings for this in the Config file keys section later in this README).

 Run `gulp inject-config`.
 This copies the config you just set into various static files in the project.